kata-containers/kata-containers/Documentation-Requirements.md

 - Have a `.md` file extension.
 - Include a TOC (table of contents) at the top of the document with links to all heading sections.
+- Be linked to from another document in the same repository.

+  Although GitHub allows navigation of the entire repository, it should be possible to access all documentation purely by navigating links inside the documents, starting from the repositories top-level `README`.

+  If you are adding a new document, ensure you add a link to it in the "closest" `README` above the directory where you created your document.

 # Linking advice